Nancy Caroline: East Africa

 Nancy Caroline relocated to Kenya in 1982 to become Senior Medical Officer of the African Medical and Research Foundation (AMREF) in Nairobi.
-While working in the region, she managed the Flying Doctors emergency medical service which covers Tanzania, Uganda, Kenya, and southern Sudan.
+While working in the region, she managed the Flying Doctors emergency medical service, which covers Tanzania, Uganda, Kenya, and southern Sudan.
 She conducted medical classes for health workers throughout the region and wrote a weekly health column for the Kenyan newspaper The Standard entitled "Ask Dr. AMREF".
 During her five-year stay in East Africa, she wrote a handbook on basic life support while consulting for the League of Red Cross societies and running seminars on first aid.
 She worked extensively with the Ethiopian Orthodox Church to provide better health care and nutrition in over 600 orphanages.
 She set up a non-profit organization, Agro-Africa Limited, the purpose of which is to set up small scale agricultural projects to ameliorate Kenya's massive droughts and help its victims.
 Finally, she was the director of medical programs for the American Joint Distribution Committee in Addis Ababa.
 In 1987, she returned to Israel and continued to work for AMREF, writing correspondence courses for rural health workers in Africa and developing training materials in emergency medicine.

 Final years

-Caroline was working until her death in 2002.
-She remained an adjunct visiting professor at the University of Pittsburgh's medical school and, on a volunteer basis, as a physician and medical adviser of Magen David Adom, the Oncology Department of the Sheba Medical Center, and the Tel Hashomer Hospice.
+Caroline worked until her death in 2002.
+She remained an adjunct visiting professor at the University of Pittsburgh's medical school and, on a volunteer basis, as a physician and medical adviser of Magen David Adom, the Oncology Department of Sheba Medical Center, and the Tel Hashomer Hospice.
 For the last fifteen years of her life, she dedicated her work to cancer treatment and hospice care in Israel.
 In 1995, concerned about the limited options she saw in hospice care in Israel, she founded the Hospice of Upper Galilee (HUG).

 In 2002, she married geneticist and molecular biologist Lazarus Astrachan, whom she had first met in medical school.
 They were only married a few months before she died.
 She was diagnosed with multiple myeloma and was cared for at the Hospice center she founded.
-She died of multiple myeloma on December 12, 2002 at home in Metulla, Israel and was buried in her native Boston.
+She died of multiple myeloma on December 12, 2002, at home in Metula, Israel, and was buried in her native Boston.
 Her husband died in 2003, also of cancer.